 The challenger should state the grounds on which the challenge is being made.
 If the body considers that the challenge is frivolous or vexatious, the challenge may be immediately dismissed.

 The review body would form a panel to hear the challenge.
 The PE would be invited to comment in writing on the grounds of challenge.
 The panel would consider the grounds of challenge and the PE’s response.
 If the panel considered that the grounds of challenge were valid, it would uphold the challenge and direct the PE to take corrective measures.
-Otherwise, the challenge would be dismissed and the PE would be directed to proceed with contract award as proposed.
+Otherwise, the challenge would be dismissed, and the PE would be directed to proceed with contract award as proposed.
 However, if the panel could not decide on the matter on the basis of the two written submissions, it would call the parties to a hearing.
 The SPPA must make its decision within 21 days after receiving the complaint.

 Corrective measures might include: